sparshgup/QNL-Net/README.md

 ### Model (Hybrid CNN-QSA)

 The model utilizes a Hybrid Quantum-Classical approach by utilizing classical CNN to extract features and then pass those features to our Quantum Self-Attention module.

-The output of the Quantum Self-Attention module is then fed to a classical softmax layer to extract multi-class probabilities.
+[TODO - Explain more later based on datasets and results]

 ### References